 The Town of Auburn continues to be financially strong and again has seen growth in net property values.
-Net property values for 2020 are \$874,971,877 which is an increase of \$29,722,761 or 3.5% from the prior year.
+Net property values for 2021 are \$886,024,130 which is an increase of \$11,052,253 or 1.3% from the prior year.

 The Town continues to work under PILOT (payment in lieu of taxes) agreement with Manchester Water Works.
 The agreement allows for a COLA increase beginning in 2019.
-The increase for 2020 was \$4,906.
-In 2011 Manchester Water Works revenue accounted for 35% of all revenue; in 2020 Manchester Water Works revenue accounted for approximately 5% of all general fund revenue.
+The increase for 2021 was \$3,427.
+In 2011 Manchester Water Works revenue accounted for 35% of all revenue (excluding property taxes); in 2021 Manchester Water Works revenue accounted for approximately 11% of all general fund revenue (excluding property taxes).
 Although it is never a positive action to receive less in revenue, Manchester Water Works has a lesser impact on the Town's finances.

-The Town still remains in non-complied with Town's OPEB cost, which is the implied amount of potential rate increases for current employee health insurance for allowing retirees on Town health care coverage.
+The Town still remains in non-compliance with reporting on the Town's single employer OPEB obligations, which is the implied amount of potential rate increases for current employee health insurance for allowing retirees to remain on the Town health care coverage.
 The amount not reported in the financial statements is still believed to be minimal, as the Town does not pay towards retiree health insurance cost and only two retirees on health care coverage.
 As the Town grows, this may not always be the true.